Usher’s Alleged Victim Quantasia Sharpton Claims She ‘Needs Money’ Days Before Press Con, Fans Doubt Her Story

 — TMZ (@TMZ) August 8, 2017

 The news outlet also noted that the plaintiff made some intriguing posts on Facebook, including one proclaiming she was hard up for cash.

-On Monday, exactly one week before her news conference, Sharpton posted, “I need some money,” along with sad and crying emojis.
+On Monday, exactly one week before her news conference, Sharpton posted, “I need some money” along with sad and crying emojis.

 A few hours before the conference, Quantasia also wrote, “Enjoying my last couple of hours as a regular girl,” perhaps referring to the onslaught of media attention she was going to receive from her controversial claims.